0xCompute/rubidity/README.md

   - [Programming DeFi: Uniswap V2.
 Part 2](programming-uniswap/part2)

-- [**rubidity-classic**](rubidity-classic) - rubidity classic / o.g. contract builder; trying the impossible and square the circle, that is, a rubidity "classic / o.g." dsl builder generating rubidity "more ruby-ish" contract classes.
+- [~~**rubidity-classic**~~](rubidity-classic) - rubidity classic / o.g. contract builder; trying the impossible and square the circle, that is, a rubidity "classic / o.g." dsl builder generating rubidity "more ruby-ish" contract classes.

+- [**rubidity**~~](rubidity) - (formerly known as rubidity classic) rubidity "classic / o.g." contract builder; trying the impossible and square the circle, that is, a rubidity "classic / o.g." dsl builder generating rubysol "more ruby-ish" contract classes.